-At the final submission, the vast majority of reports either scored "very good" or "good", with only two reports classified as reasonable.
+At the final submission, reports either scored "very good" or "good".
 This was expected given the rigorous review process carried out between CERF secretariat and the reporting focal points in the field.

 Process elements

 Process aspects are evaluated at the time of final submission as field communications with CERF during the report review process is part of the process assessment.
 About 78 per cent of the reports were rated as having followed a "very good" or "good" in-country reporting process (see charts 2a and 2b).
 This suggests that over three-quarters of the reports were largely produced according to CERF's recommended in-country reporting process which encourages an inclusive and transparent procedure and involvement of all key stakeholders in the preparation of the report.
 A report is rated "very good" when process information is complete and demonstrates that the major steps proposed were followed and that key partners were involved.
 A "good" in-country process would have followed the key steps but lacked some elements of inclusiveness or consultation.